BestTimesToVisit.com Logo

 Sofia Metro

 Sofia's metro is modern, efficient, and the best way to cover longer distances across the city, connecting key areas like the airport, city center, and major residential districts.
-It's clean, safe, and often the quickest option, especially during peak hours.
+It's clean, fast, and a lifesaver during peak traffic hours.

 Public Buses and Trams